Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Start Broad to Learn Fast

-In the first two weeks, run aggressive auto campaigns and broad match manual campaigns.
+In the first two weeks, run aggressive automatic targeting campaigns and broad match manual campaigns.
 Your goal is not efficiency — it is discovery.
-You need to learn which search terms your product actually converts for on this marketplace.
-Your keyword research got you to launch; real search term data will tell you what actually works.
+You need to learn which search terms and categories your book actually converts in.
+Your keyword research (identifying comp authors, high-volume genre terms, and reader search behavior) got you to launch; real search term data will tell you what actually works.

 Budget allocations for launch month:

-- Auto campaign: 40% of launch budget — let Amazon show you where your product finds purchase
+- Auto campaign: 40% of launch budget — let Amazon show you where your book finds purchase

-- Broad and phrase match campaigns: 35% — test keyword themes with enough volume to see conversion data
+- Broad and phrase match campaigns: 35% — test keyword themes (genre terms, comp authors, reader phrases) with enough volume to see conversion data

 Harvest Aggressively